Mathematics

 Profile of a Graduate Capacities: Analyzing

-Equal: To Be or Not to Be?
+Equal: to Be or Not to Be?

 In this unit students will continue modeling with mathematical tools to build confidence using efficient and effective strategies to add and subtract single-digit numbers.
 While students have been using the equals sign before, this is the first time they learn that two expressions are of equal value (rather than just the symbol that means "the answer").
 Students identify, select, and implement efficient strategies when problem solving in order to: